 Getting organized to prepare for your tax appointment can save you a ton of time, and is well worth the effort.

-If it’s just after tax season, this list will help you know what documents to keep an eye out for throughout the year and set aside.
-If your tax appointment is right around the corner, this list is a great resource to help you track down the right documents.
+If tax season just ended, this list will help you know what documents to watch for and save throughout the year.
+If your appointment is coming up soon, it’s a handy checklist to help you gather everything you’ll need.

-Even if for some strange reason you won’t be using our cost-effective services this year, feel free to use this list as a handy guide…
+Even if you decide not to use our services this year, feel free to use this list as a reliable resource.

 Tax Preparation Checklist